 However, while Twitter staff may make some recommendations about what to do next if you feel that you have been defamed, you should consider consulting with an experienced attorney who knows the defamation law in your state.

 Work with an Internet Defamation Removal Attorney to Remove Attacks from Twitter

 If you are seeking options to minimize the damage that can potentially be caused by false and defamatory posts, the attorneys of Meyers Roman Friedberg & Lewis, LPA may be able to work with you.
-To schedule a free and confidential consultation where you can explore your legal options with a lawyer call us at 216-373-7706 or contact us online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.